robertogallea/laravel-codicefiscale/README.md

 ```

 # City code parsing
+There are three strategies for decoding the city code:

+- `InternationalCitiesStaticList`: a static list of Italian cities;
+- `ItalianCitiesStaticList`: a static list of International cities;
+- `IstatRemoteCSVList`: a dynamic (loaded from web) list of Italian cities loaded from official ISTAT csv file.
+  Please note that the list is cached (one day by default, see config to change).

-By default, the package use the class `InternationalCitiesStaticList` to lookup the city from the code and viceversa.
+By default, the package uses the class `InternationalCitiesStaticList` to lookup the city from the code and viceversa.
 However you could use your own class to change the strategy used.

 You just need to implement the `CityDecoderInterface` and its `getList()` method.